PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1955 - The Robert C. Wiley Speculative House, 178 Sleepy Hollow Road, New Canaan CT.
 Johnson's first spec house.
 Commissioned 1954.
 Built for Robert C. Wiley, the real estate developer who was a Johnson client.
 Featured in Progressive Architecture in October 1955 and Architectural Record in November 1955.
 Sold in 1956 to Roland W. Rodegast.
 Sold in 1958 to E. Wyatte Hicks and later Shirley M. Hicks.
 Two 1963 additions were constructed: one connected the garage to the house, and the second was attached to the end of the garage, creating a U-shaped plan for the house.
 Sold in 1992 to Peter A. Kanter and later Regina A. Kanter.
 Sold in 2003 to Joyce D. Flaschen, Trustee, and Robert J. Miller, Trustee.
 Sold in 2015 to Vijay Iyer and Gabrielle Schonder.
 Bottom two photos by Bryan Haeffle.

-1955 - The Joseph H. Hirshhorn Guest House, Blind River, Ontario, Canada.
+1955 - The Joseph H. Hirshhorn Guest House, 1684 Highway 538, Blind River, Ontario, Canada.
+Built with John C. Parkin.
+Last sold in 2016.
+B/W photos from the Canadian Architectural Archives, University of Calgary.

 1955 - The Joseph Hirshhorn House, Campo Bello FL.
 Unbuilt.